 Academics

 The Department offers a Bachelor of Arts in Philosophy and a Minor in Philosophy.
-The Department also contributes to the Bachelor of Arts in Humanities and Justice and the Minor in Humanities and Justice.
+The Department also contributes to the Bachelor of Arts in Humanities and Justice Studies.

 Below you will find detailed descriptions of each, including links to course requirements.